No767/Kumiko/README.md

 ## Kumiko (久美子)

 Kumiko is a multipurpose Discord bot built with freedom and choice in mind.
 Kumiko allows you to decide on whether you wish to use the services provided.
 Kumiko includes a opt-in economy system, custom quests, an Genshin wish sim, and many more features.
-Just like Rin, Kumiko is completely written in Python, and is a direct upstream fork from Rin.
-Which means that Rin's services are directly integrated within Kumiko
+Kumiko also has integration with Rin, which means that services such as AniList and Reddit are also available for users to consume.

 ## Rin (リン)

 Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
 For example, you could look up some memes with the Reddit service,